kaylaisnomyname/Pewlett-Hackard-Analysis-Folder/README.md

 - Total 1549 employees are eligible for mentorship program.
 Details are shown in mentorship_eligibilty.csv

 ## Summary
 In summary, there will be about 90,398 employees who are reaching 70 in the next 5 years.
 Most of them would be from the Development, Production and Sales departments.
+Therefore, there would be nearly 90k positions to be filled in the next 5 years.
 The breakdown of the retiring employees per departments are shown in the table2 below:
 ###### Table2: Retiring Count per Department
 ![retiring_per_dept_summary](https://github.com/kaylaisnomyname/Pewlett-Hackard-Analysis-Folder/blob/main/retiring_per_dept_summary.png?raw=true)